Agonist vs Antagonist Drugs for Addiction Treatment

 Agonist drug treatment can decrease the use of shared needles, which lowers the risk of contracting infectious diseases, such as HIV and hepatitis.

-By blocking brain receptors, antagonist drugs deter people from using addictive substances like opioids and heroin because they will not feel the pleasurable sensations they normally produce.
+By blocking brain receptors, an antagonist drug deters people from using addictive substances like opioids and heroin because they will not feel the pleasurable sensations they normally produce.

 Antagonist drugs are often suitable for individuals in the later stages of recovery when they are more stable and motivated to abstain from drug use.
 They serve as an additional layer of support to prevent relapse.